 Because it integrates so seamlessly with all of Apple’s products and services, iCloud really is the best cloud storage solution for someone who is all-in with Apple.
 And I do mean all-in: All your computers are Macs, your mobile devices are iPhone or iPads, you work in Apple’s productivity software (Pages, Numbers, Notes), and so on.

 From there, it’s $0.99 per month for 50GB, $2.99 for 200GB, or $9.99 for 2TB.
-You can enable family sharing on the 200GB and 2TB plans—if you do, it doesn’t mean your family members can see all your stuff.
-It just means all your iCloud storage will count against the same data limit.
+You can enable family sharing on the 200GB and 2TB plans—if you do, it doesn’t mean your family members can see all your cloud stuff.
+It just means your whole family’s iCloud usage will count against the same storage limit.
+These paid tiers are now branded “iCloud+” and include several new benefits.
+There’s iCloud Private Relay, free storage for HomeKit enabled security cameras, a Hide My Email feature, custom domain names for iCloud email accounts, and additional contact options for recovering your account.
+These are all excellent features that help solidify our view that iCloud is by far the best choice for those who are all-in on Apple devices.

 The main benefit of paying for more iCloud storage is that nearly all of Apple’s apps can seamlessly sync through it.
 Photos, productivity apps, Mail, Calendar, and anything you drop into your iCloud Drive folder in Finder on a Mac are immediately available across all your Apple devices.
 A significant number of iOS apps optionally back up and sync through iCloud, too.